kejonaMC/CrossplatForms/README.md

 ## Supported Platforms:

-#### If you both have Geyser and Velocity installed on BungeeCord or Velocity, you'll need to either:
+#### If you have both Geyser and Floodgate installed on BungeeCord or Velocity, you'll need to either:
 A: Use [Geyser-Standalone](https://wiki.geysermc.org/geyser/setup/#standalone-setup) instead
 B: Use our [fork](https://github.com/ProjectG-Plugins/Floodgate) of Floodgate that allows using the [Floodgate API](https://wiki.geysermc.org/floodgate/api/) on BungeeCord/Velocity while Geyser is also installed.
 It does not contain any other changes.